07 Dec 2023

 A good thing to do once in awhile is to take a look at the most recent precept.
 I've included a link to the FY-24 CPO Precepts below and have included some paragraphs that may be of interest as it applies to enlisted Sailors going up for a board.

 In the past I've had plenty of discussions with Sailors, upset because they thought they had SSP, believing they should have made Chief based on that assumption.
-What I would like Sailors to realize is that they cannot use SSP to determine their standing.
+What Sailors should realize is that they cannot use SSP to determine their standing.
 People are getting upset for the wrong reason!

 The best course of action is to determine thier weak spots.
 Is it work performance?
 Eval writing?
 Sailorization?
+Can you take some military schools related to your rate?
+And how about some college education?
 Mind you I believe many who have said that they are top notch, I've had quite a few join our forum, but the bottom line is that their may have been someone just a pinch better on the board that knocked that one Sailor off.
-That Sailor's turn will come, as long as they improve above their peers, and sustain that improvement.
+That one Sailor's turn will come, as long as they improve above their peers, and sustain that improvement.